Baraz20/writeups/thm/adventofcyber2/day5/README.md

 ```bash
 cat giftdb | grep -i paul
 ```
-and so the output is `github ownership`
+and so the output is: `github ownership`

 ## Question 5
 *What is the flag?*